Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Care for My Dog That Has Eaten Chicken Bones?

 If you’re giving your dog a chance to pass the bones on their own, you’ll need to feed frequent, small meals that are friendly to their tummies.
 It may help to switch to bland chicken, rice, and pumpkin or even pick up some prescription GI diets from your veterinary clinic so you don’t upset their stomach.
-Be sure to watch their stools carefully for when they pass the bones, and if you’re worried they haven’t after a day or so, a veterinary clinic can take X-rays to see if they’re still inside or not.

 For a dog that needs to have the bones removed because they’re too risky or they’re causing an obstruction, they’ll likely spend at least one day at a veterinary hospital healing up.
-At home, dogs that have had surgery will need to wear an e-collar for two weeks or until their stitches or staples are removed, and need to be monitored closely for regular healthy poops so you know everything healed up okay.
+At home, dogs that have had surgery will need to wear an e-collar for 2 weeks or until their stitches or staples are removed, and need to be monitored closely for regular healthy poops so you know everything healed up okay.

 Jack russel in blanket sick dog tired cold